NVIDIA/aistore/README.md

 ## Existing datasets

-AIStore supports multiple ways to populate itself with existing datasets, including (but not limited to):
+AIS supports multiple ways to populate itself with existing datasets, including (but not limited to):

 * **on demand**, often during the first epoch;
 * **copy** entire bucket or its selected virtual subdirectories;